Discover the fundamentals of JavaScript. A comprehensive guide to key concepts, from basic syntax to control structures, arrays and objects.

 Calling up functions

-To execute a function, we need to call it using its name followed by the parentheses containing the arguments.
+To execute a function, we must call it using its name followed by the parentheses containing the arguments.
 For example, to call the function calculateSum

-which we defined earlier, we would write calculateSum(5, 10);
+that we defined previously, we would write calculateSum(5, 10);

 .